felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 A localization CNN took the original photos as input and output a **bounding box around the whale head**, and the classifier was fed the **cropped image**.

+This is made possible thanks to the [annotations by Vinh Nguyen](https://www.kaggle.com/c/noaa-right-whale-recognition/forums/t/17421/complete-train-set-head-annotations) posted to the competition forum.

 #### 4.2.1 Localizer

-I treated the localization problem as a **regression**, so the objective of the localizer CNN is to **minimize the mean squared error (MSE) between the predicted and actual bounding box**.
-The targets were normalized into (0, 1).
+I treated the localization problem as a **regression** problem, so that the objective of the localizer CNN is to **minimize the mean squared error (MSE) between the predicted and actual bounding box**.
+The bounding boxes were represented by x, y, width and height and were normalized into (0, 1) by dividing with the image size.

 Similar to the baseline model, the network structure is based on OxfordNet.
 Data augmentation was applied to the images as well.
 To calculate the bounding box of the transformed image, I created a boolean mask denoting the bounding box, and then applied the transformation to this mask.
 The augmented bounding box were calculated by the transformed mask.